-Non-Mail enabled account (NMEA) and associated token (USB/OTP) to access the servers.
+Non-Mail enabled account (NMEA) and associated token (USB/OTP)/ CyberArk (ePAS 2) to access the servers.

 Once a user gains access to the VA network, authentication will use Windows Authentication against the VA's Active Directory servers to authenticate the user against the VACCR.